Concepts

 If you have also enabled session persistence, the same access request may be forwarded to different real servers.
 We recommend temporarily disabling session persistence and then checking whether the problem persists.

-Please troubleshoot by following the steps below:
+Please troubleshoot by following the steps:

-Health check packets are sent too frequently.
-Each health check packet is sent every 5 seconds as configured in the console, but the real server receives one or more health check requests in 1 second.
-The reasons are:
+Suppose that you configured to send a health check packet every 5 seconds in the console.
+However, the real server receives one or even more health check requests in 1 second.

 In Tencent Cloud CLB, if the frontend and backend port numbers are different, "/" needs to be added after the secondary URL upon the visit to the secondary page, so as to avoid port number changes after HTTP redirection and ensure normal page access.

 Assume that in layer-7 forwarding, port 80 on the CLB instance and port 8081 on the real server are listened to.
-If the client accesses http://www.example.com/movie
+If the client accesses http://www.example.com/movie, the access request is forwarded to the real server via the CLB instance, and the server redirects the request to http://www.example.com:8081/movie/ (listening port is 8081).
+In this case, the client access fails (port error).

-.
+Therefore, we recommend rewriting the access request to a secondary URL with "/", such as http://www.example.com/movie/ .
 This can avoid HTTP redirection, eliminate unnecessary judgment, and reduce unwanted load.
 If HTTP redirection is required, make sure that the CLB listening port is the same as that of the real server.

 You can perform load balancing for the following TCP ports: 21 (FTP), 25 (SMTP), 80 (HTTP), 443 (HTTPS), 1024–65535, etc.